Event-triggered Learning for Linear Quadratic Control: Introduction

+Augmenting control architectures with machine learning techniques is a popular research direction.
+There are many advances such as in reinforcement learning~\cite{recht2019tour,lee2018primal}, networked control~\cite{yoo2019event, eisen2018learning,gatsis2018sample}, or model predictive control~\cite{chen2018approximating,nubert2020safe}.
+There is also recent work from a statistical point of view on LQR and sample complexity~\cite{dean2019sample, krauth2019finite, mania2019certainty} that analyzes the convergence speed of popular methods.
+However, most work revolves around learning dynamics models and data-driven improvements of controllers.
+In contrast to this, our work investigates the question of \emph{when to learn}, derives learning triggers, and provides theoretical guarantees for these triggers.

 The key contribution of this article lies in designing dedicated learning triggers that compare empirical costs to a model-induced distribution.
-Change detecting and fault detection~\cite{isermann1984process, isermann2006fault, looze1985automatic, zhan1999interacting} have already been addressed in literature and there are many methods that can be applied to the consider problem.
-However, the herein presented approach is specifically designed for linear Gaussian systems and the signal we care about, which is the control cost.
-Thus, we obtain an efficient algorithm with tight confidence bounds that are based on the herein derived expression for the moment generation function of the cost.
+Change and fault detection~\cite{isermann1984process, isermann2006fault, looze1985automatic, zhan1999interacting} have already been addressed in the literature, and there are many methods that can be applied to the considered problem.
+This also involves closed-loop performance assessment and monitoring \cite{qin1998control,huang1997good,swanda1999controller,dong2018novel}, which is conceptually related to our work, however, usually analyzes minimum variance control and does not consider more complex statistical objects such as moment generating functions.
+Our presented approach is specifically designed for linear Gaussian systems and the signal we care about, which is the control cost.
+Thus, we obtain an efficient algorithm with tight confidence bounds that are based on the herein derived expression for the moment generating function of the cost.